Building the minikube ISO

 Building in Docker

-To build for x86
+To build for x86:

 $ make buildroot-image

-$ make out/minikube-amd64.iso
+$ make minikube-iso-x86_64

-To build for ARM
+To build for ARM:

 $ make buildroot-image

-$ make out/minikube-arm64.iso
+$ make minikube-iso-aarch64

 The build will occur inside a docker container.